salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 We remove deprecated methods from the SDK two releases after the initial deprecation announcement.

+### 3rd Party Product Language Disclaimers
+Where possible, we changed noninclusive terms to align with our company value of Equality.
+We retained noninclusive terms to document a third-party system, but we encourage the developer community to embrace more inclusive language.
+We can update the term when it’s no longer required for technical accuracy.

 ## Release History

 For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/">Prior Release Documentation</a>